 - If you want to, or must, apply outside the UK, or if you apply in the UK and you have immigration permission as a Tier 4 partner, your job must score a minimum number of points.

-- A Guide for Employers to recruit international graduates has been prepared by the International Task Group of the Association of Graduate Careers Advisory Services (AGCAS).
+- A Guide for Employers to recruit international graduates can be a useful resource for employers, although please note this has not been amended since 2013 so some of the figures are a little out of date.
 UKCISA also provide useful information.

 Changing your Tier 4 into a Tier 2 visa